Goat Illnesses from Floods, Fires, and Evacuations

 Q: We had floods come through here and now we have goats with round patches of scabbing that turns into hair loss.
 What is going on?

 A. Ringworm is the most common one and causes the pattern you are describing.
-Some forms of ringworm can even cover a large amount of your goat.
+Some forms of ringworm can even cover a large part of your goat.
 Fungal issues such as this are spread by airborne spores and can remain on the goat or in the environment, waiting for an opportune time to strike.
-Post-flooding, where stress reduces immunity of your animals, and an increase in fungal activity along with the additional humidity in the air, really increases the incidence of this problem.
-I prefer to use lavender essential oil (properly diluted for age and weight of your goat) or herbal salves such as HerBiotic™ to deal with this goat illness.
+Post-flooding, where stress reduces the immunity of your animals, and an increase in fungal activity, along with the additional humidity in the air, really increases the incidence of this problem.
+I prefer to use lavender essential oil (properly diluted for the age and weight of your goat) or herbal salves to deal with this goat’s illness.
 Even garlic can be pressed into olive oil and steeped to help the body defeat this foe.

 Q: We just moved to an area prone to flooding.
 What goat illnesses could we expect to be a problem in our herd?

 A: A fact about floods: they nearly always create a problem with parasites.
 Flood waters have the ability to move parasitic larvae and eggs from infected farms onto your farm as they move through the area.
 The greatly increased humidity often coincides with warm to hot temperatures in much of the U.S. This combination grows parasites quickly.
-Your goats can easily become quickly overwhelmed by blood (red) worms, roundworms, pinworms, lungworms, liver flukes, and/or barber pole worms.
-Be proactive about goat care by jumping on parasite management before you get symptoms of parasite overload such as diarrhea, bottle jaw, barbed hair ends, dull eyes, weight loss, or dead goats.
-If possible, keep your goats off recently flooded grounds until they have had ample time to dry out and do not let them onto pastures with grass shorter than four inches.
-Also keep them off of pastures that have snails or slugs, which are intermediary hosts for lungworms and liver flukes.
-Don’t forget to be proactive with your guardian dogs as well to avoid heartworm infections from mosquito population growth after flooding.
+Your goats can easily become overwhelmed by blood (red) worms, roundworms, pinworms, lungworms, liver flukes, and/or barber pole worms.
+Be proactive about goat care by jumping on parasite management before you get symptoms of parasite overload, such as diarrhea, bottle jaw, barbed hair ends, dull eyes, weight loss, or dead goats.
+If possible, keep your goats off recently flooded grounds until they have had ample time to dry out, and do not let them onto pastures with grass shorter than four inches.
+Also, keep them off pastures that have snails or slugs, which are intermediate hosts for lungworms and liver flukes.
+And keep an eye out for infections from the mosquito population growth after flooding.

 Q: We just got goats and live in an area that can get wildfire smoke some summers.
 Can this be a problem for them?

 A: Absolutely.
 I’ve had splitting headaches and congested lungs when stuck living in wildfire smoke.
 Certainly, those can be problems for your goats as well.
 Headaches can be caused by the toxic smoke, which can make your herd less patient with each other and with you.
-Breathed smoke also creates acidity and toxicity in the body, which lowers immunity.
-Lowered immunity and mechanical damage/accumulation from smoke particulate in the lungs absolutely makes a goat more susceptible to goat illnesses like pneumonia as pathogens like to breed in mucous-filled lungs.
+Breathing smoke also creates acidity and toxicity in the body, which lowers immunity.
+Lowered immunity, mechanical damage, and accumulation from smoke particulate in the lungs absolutely make a goat more susceptible to illnesses like pneumonia, as pathogens like to breed in mucous-filled lungs.
 If you aren’t able to get your herd out of the smoke, please take steps to be sure that you are supporting their immunity, keeping them on cleansing herbs to help support their liver and kidneys while cleaning out toxins, and lung support herbs to give them the best shot at staying strong through a problem time.

 Other problems posed by wildfires are external burns and burned lung tissue from breathing heated smoke.
 Burned lung tissue can create moisture in the lungs, which can create an environment that pneumonia likes.